-- Appropriate training and development - Meaningful work within the priorities of the service - Effective supervision - Recognition of work completed - Clear targets, priorities and appropriate standards for the work assigned Volunteers will be entitled to receive a reference from the Council.
-This is conditional on the volunteer undertaking at least 30 hours of voluntary work of satisfactory standard whilst working directly on behalf of the Council.
-6.5 Confidentiality Where appropriate, volunteers will be required to sign a confidentiality agreement.
-6.6 Grievance procedure Volunteers should raise any concerns of problems with their immediate supervisor or Manager.
-6.7 Expenses Where appropriate, volunteers will be offered reimbursement of reasonable travel expenses from their home to place of work.
+- Meaningful work within the priorities of the service - Effective supervision - Recognition of work completed - Clear targets, priorities and appropriate standards for the work assigned

+Provided a volunteer undertakes at least 30 hours of voluntary unpaid work the Authority may provide a reference for that volunteer)

+6.5 Confidentiality

+Volunteers will be required to sign a confidentiality agreement and organised by the recruiting officer in each service.

+6.6 Concerns procedure

+Volunteers should raise any concerns of problems with their immediate supervisor or Manager.

+6.7 Expenses

+Where appropriate, volunteers will be offered reimbursement of reasonable travel expenses from their home to place of work.
 A mileage allowance for those using their own means of transport is set at 22.5 pence per mile.
 All expenses must be agreed in advance with the volunteer's immediate supervisor or manager.

+6.8 Notice

-6.8 Notice The Council or the volunteer should endeavour to provide as much notice as possible of their intention to end the volunteering arrangement.
-7. Compliance with Council policies, procedures and protocols A number of specific issues are relevant to this volunteering policy: 7.1 Equality and Diversity The Council is committed to equality and diversity, both in the provision of services and in its role as a major employer, and to the elimination of unfair and unlawful discrimination in all our policies, procedures and practices.
+The Council or the volunteer should endeavour to provide as much notice as possible of their intention to end the volunteering arrangement.

+7. Compliance with Council policies, procedures and protocols

+A number of specific issues are relevant to this volunteering policy:

+7.1 Equality and Diversity

+The Council is committed to equality and diversity, both in the provision of services and in its role as a major employer, and to the elimination of unfair and unlawful discrimination in all our policies, procedures and practices.
 The Council treats all people with equal respect, concern and consideration and recognises the valuable contribution made to the Isle of Anglesey by all individuals.
 Volunteers will be expected to accept and work in accordance with these principles.

-7.2 Welsh Language Scheme The Council recognises equal status for the Welsh and English languages.
+7.2 Welsh Language Scheme

+The Council recognises equal status for the Welsh and English languages.
 Welsh and English will be the official languages of the Council and will enjoy the same status and validity in the Council's administration and work.
 Volunteers will be expected to be aware of this principle.

-7.3 Health & Safety The Council has a responsibility for the health and safety of volunteers.
+7.3 Health & Safety

+The Council has a responsibility for the health and safety of volunteers.
 Volunteers must be treated the same as paid staff in respect of health and safety.
 Volunteers should at all times follow the Council's health and safety policies and procedures.
 A risk assessment specific to each volunteer work area and role must be undertaken by a qualified person and a copy provided to the volunteer.
 Volunteers have a duty to take care of themselves and others who could be affected by their actions.
 Volunteers must not act outside their authorised area of work or duties.
 Volunteers must report all accidents and near misses to their supervisor.

+7.4 Safeguarding Policies

+Volunteers need to comply with the Council's Safeguarding policies and protocols in relation to vulnerable people.

+7.5 Insurance

+7.5.1 General

+Volunteers will be indemnified against third party claims under the Council's Public Liability Insurance while carrying out their duties.

+7.5.2 Drivers

-7.4 Safeguarding Policies Volunteers need to comply with the Council's Safeguarding policies and protocols in relation to vulnerable people.
-7.5 Insurance 7.5.1 General Volunteers will be indemnified against third party claims under the Council's Public Liability Insurance while carrying out their duties.
-7.5.2 Drivers Any person acting as a volunteer on behalf of the Council requiring the use of a vehicle (private or Council vehicle) must comply with the Council's Fleet and Driver Policy.
-7.6 Disclosure and Barring Service (DBS) Check Where the volunteering activity involves children and young people under the age of 18 years or vulnerable adults, the volunteer will be advised that an Enhanced DBS must be provided.
-Guidance will be provided by the relevant Council department.
+Any person acting as a volunteer on behalf of the Council requiring the use of a vehicle (private or Council vehicle) must comply with the Council's Fleet and Driver Policy.

+7.6 Disclosure and Barring Service (DBS) Check

+Where the volunteering activity involves children and young people under the age of 18 years or vulnerable adults, the volunteer will be advised that an Enhanced DBS must be provided.
+Guidance will be provided by the relevant Council services.